 Casino Revenue: The district receives two payments annually that are based on the state enrollment and revenue from the casinos.
 Casino revenue fell slightly in FY21 due to COVID-19 and Casinos closing for a little over two months.
 We have increased the amount in FY22 back to pre-pandemic FY20 levels as Casino revenues appear to have dipped largely due to their closure and not in response to the economic downturn.
 Prior to COVID-19 closure, casino revenues were growing modestly as the economy improved.
-Original projections for FY22-26 estimated a .4% decline in pupils to 1,778,441 and GCR increasing to \$95.8 million or \$59.80 per pupil.
-We believe FY22 Casino revenues will resume their historical growth rate.
+Original projections for FY22-26 estimated a .4% decline in pupils to 1,778,441 and GCR increasing to \$95.8 million or \$59.80 per pupil, actual payments in FY22 were \$62.76 per pupil.
+FY22 Casino revenues have resumed their historical growth rate and assume a 2% annual growth rate for the forecast period.